 Nor does it conflict with a non interventionism policy that we share.

-Constitutional debates that both state and federal possess for the preservation of our free and independent societies.
+These are defensive powers clearly intended and defined by the founders in the Constitutional debates that both state and federal possess for the preservation of our free and independent societies.

 However, once the imminent danger has passed where the legislatures can convene, it becomes the responsibility of the legislatures both state and federal to establish a Declaration of War to authorize continuation of hostilities.